Pune · serving all India Mon–Fri, 9:30–18:30 IST

 The questions everyone asks first.

-We hear these in nearly every first conversation.
-Short, direct answers below — if you want longer, sector-specific responses, get in touch.
+Short, direct answers below.
+For longer, sector-specific responses, get in touch.

 Do we need to comply if we already follow GDPR?

-GDPR compliance is a very strong foundation, but it's not a free pass.
-DPDPA has Indian-specific provisions — particularly around consent for minors, the role of Consent Managers, and notification to the Data Protection Board — that have no direct GDPR equivalent.
-The right approach is usually a delta assessment: what you already have vs what DPDPA adds.
+GDPR compliance is a strong foundation, but not a free pass.
+DPDPA has Indian-specific provisions — particularly around consent for minors, the role of Consent Managers, and notification to the Data Protection Board — with no direct GDPR equivalent.
+The right approach is usually a delta assessment.

-The Central Government designates certain Data Fiduciaries as "Significant" based on volume and sensitivity of data processed, risk to electoral democracy, security of the state and other factors.
-Significant Data Fiduciaries face additional obligations: appointing a Data Protection Officer based in India, conducting periodic data protection impact assessments, and undergoing independent audits.
+The Central Government designates certain Data Fiduciaries as "Significant" based on volume and sensitivity of data processed, risk to electoral democracy and other factors.
+SDFs face additional obligations: a DPO based in India, periodic data protection impact assessments, and independent audits.

 How long does a typical DPDPA implementation take?

-For a mid-sized organisation, we plan for 12 to 16 weeks from kickoff to operational readiness.
+For a mid-sized organisation, plan for 12 to 16 weeks from kickoff to operational readiness.
 Larger institutions with complex legacy systems can run 6 to 9 months, often in parallel waves.
-The first 4 to 6 weeks are typically the gap assessment, and the rest is implementation.
-Sustaining the capability is ongoing.

 Can we just buy a tool and call it done?

 No — but we understand the temptation.
-Consent management platforms and data discovery tools are useful pieces of infrastructure, but DPDPA compliance is fundamentally a governance question: policies, accountability, decision-making frameworks, training.
+Consent Mitra and similar platforms are useful infrastructure, but DPDPA compliance is fundamentally a governance question: policies, accountability, decision-making frameworks, training.
 Tools support compliance; they don't constitute it.

 What happens if we ignore this?

-The Data Protection Board can impose financial penalties of up to ₹250 crore per instance for serious failures.
-Beyond financial penalties, there are reputational consequences, customer trust impacts, and — for regulated sectors — secondary action by sectoral regulators (RBI, IRDAI, etc.).
-The cost of compliance is materially lower than the cost of getting it wrong.
+The Data Protection Board can impose penalties of up to ₹250 crore per instance for serious failures.
+Beyond financial penalties, there are reputational consequences and — for regulated sectors — secondary action by sectoral regulators (RBI, IRDAI, etc.).

 How do you charge for your services?

 Gap assessments are fixed-fee, scoped at the outset.
 Implementation work is typically time-and-materials with capped estimates.
-DPO-as-a-Service and audit work run on annual retainers.
-We're happy to share indicative pricing once we understand your scope — usually after a 30-minute scoping call.
+DPO-as-a-Service and audits run on annual retainers.
+Consent Mitra is licensed on annual subscription.
+We share indicative pricing after a 30-minute scoping call.

 Still have questions?